halex5000/ld-articles/LaunchDarkly Svelte/Using LaunchDarkly with Svelte.md

 A typical SvelteKit route or page has a `.svelte` file extension and it is paired with a JavaScript file (`.js`) that provides the server-side data for the page.
 For example, your site's home page would typically be in `/src/routes/index.svelte`.
 This would contain route specific UI code, JavaScript code and CSS.
 This may be paired with a file `/src/api/index.js` that would provide the backend to this page, supplying it with whatever data it needs from the server.

 > Note that SvelteKit very recently introduced something called "shadow routes".
 In this case, `/src/routes/index.svelte` would be paired with `/src/routes/index.js`.
 There is also no need to use the `load` function in `index.svelte` to call the API as it will be called automatically.
-However, this functionality is very new and still has some bugs, so our example application uses the traditional set up.
+However, this functionality is very new and still has some open issues, so our example application uses the traditional set up.

 ### Creating a server-side wrapper

-You'll likely want to centralize all calls to the SDK into a single location.
-This allows you to initialize the SDK in a single location, reuse the instance if it is already initialized and standardize the way your code interacts with the API.
+You'll likely want to centralize all calls to the SDK into a single file.
+This allows you to initialize the SDK in a single location, reuse the client instance if it is already initialized and standardize the way your code interacts with the API.
 The example application includes a basic server-side wrapper for the server-side Node.js SDK.

 The server-side wrapper is in the file `/src/lib/launchdarkly/server.js`.
-The wrapper does not implement all the SDK functionality but has the following functions:
+The wrapper does not implement all of the SDK functionality but has the following functions:

 * `initialize()` handles initializing the SDK using the LaunchDarkly SDK Key that is stored in an environment variable via a `.env` file.
 It then waits for the SDK to initialize and returns the SDK client.
 * `getClient()` simply checks to see if the client has already been initialized and, if not, initializes it.
 In either case, it returns an instance of the SDK client.